Battle of Halbe: The Twelfth Army's attack and the Ninth Army's plan

-The final army conference of the Ninth Army took place at 1500 hours on April 28.
+The final army conference of the Ninth Army took place at 15:00 on April 28.
 At this point, contact was lost with the V Corps and the V SS Mountain Corps.
 The conference found that the only possible break-out route had to lead through Halbe.
 This was not difficult for the Soviet commanders to deduce as well, while, on the other hand, Ninth Army had virtually no information about the Soviet force dispositions between it and the Twelfth Army.
 From this conference onward, command and control within the Ninth Army collapsed.
 There was almost no contact between the Ninth Army headquarters and Army Group Vistula, and little contact with formations under Ninth Army command.
 There were few or no maps to guide planning or combat operations.

-In his book Slaughter at Halbe, Tony Le Tissier accused General Busse of failing to exercise effective command and control of the encircled army, thereby contributing to the failure of successive break-out attempts.
+In his book Slaughter at Halbe, Tony Le Tissier accused Busse of failing to exercise effective command and control of the encircled army, thereby contributing to the failure of successive break-out attempts.
 Le Tissier writes that Busse's initial movement of his HQ put him into a situation where he lost the ability to control the formations in the pocket.
 In his break-out plan, Ninth Army HQ was to be placed immediately behind the spearhead of the breakout, the 502nd SS Heavy Tank Battalion, which effectively reduced his ability to exercise command to the tactical level.
 He also accuses Busse of failing to adequately support the first breakout attempt (see below).
 The spearhead for the Ninth Army break-out plan on April 28 was to be the 502nd SS Heavy Panzer Battalion with remaining elements of the Panzergrenadier Division Kurmark.
 These units were split into two wedges.
 The northern wedge included the 502nd SS Panzer, Ninth Army HQ, XI SS Panzer Corps HQ, and Panzergrenadier Division Kurmark HQ.
 Remnants of the 21st Panzer Division were to cover in a north-westerly direction, while remnants of the 32nd SS Division 30.
 Januar was to cover the east and provide the rearguard.